momustafam/Case-Study-Projects/Data-Science/TikTok/README.md

      - Completeness: Null values
 5. Select the two most important variables for training our model (requested from my team)
 6. Share an executive summary with my team

+## Cleaning and EDA
+In this stage, I will conduct exploratory data analysis on data for the claims classification project.
+I’ll also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.

+### Approach
+1. Imports, links, and loading
+2. Data Exploration and Cleaning
+3. Data Visualization
+4. Results and Evaluation